TetherSimulate/Simulated-Tether/README.md

 This simulated token is designed for research and testing purposes, with algorithmically controlled stability mechanisms to mimic real-world market behaviors.
 Unlike traditional stablecoins, it does not maintain a fixed peg, allowing users to study volatility patterns and economic models in a controlled environment.

 ### Global Reach
-Deployed on both BNB Chain and Ethereum, this experimental token enables cross-chain simulations for educational use cases.
+Deployed on BNB Chain, Ethereum and Tron, this experimental token enables cross-chain simulations for educational use cases.

 ### Liquidity
 As a simulated asset, this token integrates with testnet liquidity pools and mock DEX environments to demonstrate trading strategies.